-How Psychodrama Heals TraumaSeptember 24th, 2019 // Tags: adverse childhood experiences, healing trauma, psychodrama, relational trauma, Tian Dayton, trauma
+How Psychodrama Heals TraumaSeptember 24th, 2019 // Tags: childhood trauma, emotional trauma, trauma, trauma recovery, trauma treatment

 The Adverse Childhood Experiences (ACE) study, touted by Oprah Winfrey as one of the most important studies of our time, has successfully made the connection between emotional and psychological trauma in childhood and physical health problems later in life.
 In other words, what begins in the mind alters the body’s capacity to fight off illness and disease.

 “What begins in the mind alters the body’s capacity to fight off illness and disease.” – Dr. Tian Dayton